ROCm/rocm-examples/README.md

     - [matrix_multiplication](/HIP-Basic/matrix_multiplication/): Multiply two dynamically sized matrices utilizing shared memory.
     - [multi_gpu_data_transfer](/HIP-Basic/multi_gpu_data_transfer/): Performs two matrix transposes on two different devices (one on each) to showcase how to use peer-to-peer communication among devices.
     - [occupancy](/HIP-Basic/occupancy/): Shows how to find optimal configuation parameters for a kernel launch with maximum occupancy.
+    - [opengl_interop](/HIP-Basic/opengl_interop): Showcases how to share resources and computation between HIP and OpenGL.
     - [runtime_compilation](/HIP-Basic/runtime_compilation/): Simple program that showcases how to use HIP runtime compilation (hipRTC) to compile a kernel and launch it on a device.
     - [saxpy](/HIP-Basic/saxpy/): Implements the $Y_i=aX_i+Y_i$ kernel and explains basic HIP functionality.
     - [shared_memory](/HIP-Basic/shared_memory/): Showcases how to use static shared memory by implementing a simple matrix transpose kernel.